*Updated January 31, 2020

 And if students are rejected, they still have time to apply to other colleges.

-“(Early action) is for students who are happy with where their grades are, happy with their test scores, and are ready to apply,” Korfmacher continued.
-“And that way you can find out by December, as opposed to waiting until March or April, so it gives you much more time to get those applications in, continue to do that research, maybe visit the schools again and decide.
-It gives you more time to make an educated decision on where you want to attend college.”
+“You can find out by December, as opposed to waiting until March or April, so it gives you much more time to get those applications in, continue to do that research, maybe visit the schools again and decide.
+It gives you more time to make an educated decision on where you want to attend college,” Korfmacher added.

 Unlike Early Decision applications, however, applying Early Action does not increase a student’s likelihood of acceptance.
 This point is displayed on multiple university’s websites, including that of the University of Michigan.